 - Jamie’s sneaky wrapping paper tradition

-Maybe you aren’t sending personalized Christmas cards, baking cookies from scratch, making a gingerbread house, visiting Santa, moving your Elf, watching Christmas movies, taking family photos in matching Christmas pajamas, going on a sleigh ride, decorating a tree, making homemade gifts, attending an ugly Christmas sweater party, singing carols, AND hosting Christmas dinner.
+Maybe you aren’t sending personalized Christmas cards, baking cookies from scratch, making a gingerbread house, visiting Santa, moving your Elf, watching Christmas movies, taking family photos in matching Christmas pyjamas, going on a sleigh ride, decorating a tree, making homemade gifts, attending an ugly Christmas sweater party, singing carols, AND hosting Christmas dinner.
 That’s Ok.
-The truth is, all that magic and joy can quickly turn exhausting and burdensome—for kids and parents alike.
+The truth is, all that magic and joy can quickly turn exhausting and burdensome-for kids and parents alike.

 So don’t try to do it all; instead, pick two or three activities or traditions that are most important to you and make the most of them.